 Hey friends, it’s still a bit early for real pumpkins, corn stalks, and mum’s, however, I am excited to share my home tour & fall inspiration with you today.
 I’m starting in the living area as you enter my home.
 You will immediately see one of my favorite features of the Farmhouse.
 It’s the wrought iron staircase and railing for the loft area.

 Here, you can see how I used vintage windows to create a gallery wall and in addition, they helped to hide an unsightly but necessary eye sore.
 Click here to see what I’m referring to, The faux corn shuck wreath and mini pumpkins were added to give the staircase a fall feel.

 The Barn Door for Fall

 Next, you see another favorite architectural feature of the farmhouse.
 The unique barn door always looks great with a seasonal wreath.
 In addition, the deconstructed chair looks cozy with a pumpkin pillow.
-You can see the ticking pillow/cushion here.

 Here you can see the repurposed light fixture is holding a brass candlestick and candle.
 A trio of fabric pumpkins were purchased from Vintage Cottage 150 and add to the warm fall vibe.
 A cute, fall owl looks important under a glass cloche.